Fuyuko Tachizaki: Career

 Tachizaki competed in the 2010 Winter Olympics for Japan.
-Her best performance was 44th in the sprint.
-She also finished 54th in the pursuit and the individual.
+Her best performance was 43rd in the sprint.
+She also finished 53rd in the pursuit and 52nd in the individual.

 As of February 2013, her best performance at the Biathlon World Championships is 15th, as part of the 2012 Japanese women's relay team.
 Her best individual performance is 18th in the 2012 individual and the 2015 mass start.

 As of March 2018, Tachizaki's best performance in the Biathlon World Cup is 11th, as part of the mixed relay team at Kontiolahti in 2011/12.
 Her best individual result is 4th, in the pursuit at Holmenkollen in 2017/18.
 Her best overall finish in the Biathlon World Cup is 33rd, in 2015/16.

+She retired at the end of the 2022/23 season.

 She serves in the Japan Self-Defense Forces and is married to fellow biathlete Mikito Tachizaki.

+Biathlon results

+All results are sourced from the International Biathlon Union.